jackytsheng/ark-nova/README.md

 My recent favorite board game

-Trying to write it up with so I can play it with my friend on my way back to china
+Trying to write it up with so I can play it with my friend on airplane

-Roadmap

 ## Technology

 - Vite Framework + TS
 - Tailwind css
-- PixiJs
+- PixiJs (TBD)
+- Redux (TBD)
+- Progressive Webapp

 ## Credit